-lstfile

-The name of the executable library for which to list the symbols (program or library).
+- lstfile The name of the executable library for which to list the symbols program or library).
 If the parameter is not given, the program file being executed is assumed.
-The address printed is the entry point of the procedure (not the start of the procedure).

-$lookup_id$

-Specifies which symbols to list.
-If lookup_id is not specified, PROCEDURES is assumed.
-Refer to the "Procedure Name Symbols" section in chapter 2 for additional details.

-PRESORTED List System Object Module symbols Debug

-sorted for use in windows and TR.

-UNIVERSAL List exported procedures in the System

-LOCAL List nonexported procedures in the System

-NESTED List nested procedures in the System Object

-PROCEDURES List local or exported procedures in the

-System Object Module.

-ALLPROC List local/exported/nested procedures in

-the System Object Module.

-EXPORTSTUB List export stubs in the System Object

-DATAANY List exported and local data in the System

-DATAUNIV List exported data in the System Object

-DATALOCAL List local data in the System Object

-LSTPROC List exported level 1 procedures in the LST.

-LISTEXPORTSTUB List export stubs in the LST.

-ANY List for any type of symbol in the System
+The address printed is the entry point of the procedure (not the start of the procedure). - lookup\id Specifies which symbols to list.
+If lookup\id is not specified, PROCEDURES is assumed.
+Refer to the "Procedure Name Symbols" section in chapter 2 for additional details. - PRESORTED List System Object Module symbols Debug sorted for use in windows and TR. - UNIVERSAL List exported procedures in the System Object Module. - LOCAL List nonexported procedures in the System Object Module. - NESTED List nested procedures in the System Object Module. - PROCEDURES List local or exported procedures in the System Object Module. - ALLPROC List local/exported/nested procedures in the System Object Module. - EXPORTSTUB List export stubs in the System Object Module. - DATAANY List exported and local data in the System Object Module. - DATAUNIV List exported data in the System Object Module.